SSL Cert Auto-Renewal Failed Silently, Site Now Untrusted

 openssl s_client -connect yourdomain.com:443 -servername yourdomain.com 2>/dev/null | openssl x509 -noout -dates

-The notAfter= date should now be ~89 days in the future.
-If the on-disk cert is new but s_client still shows the old cert, the web server is holding the file open — reload (not restart) should re-read it, but if it does not, do restart.
+The notAfter= date should now be roughly 90 days out on the default classic profile (about 45 days if you opted into the newer tlsserver profile, or ~6 days on the shortlived profile).
+If the on-disk cert is new but s_client still shows the old date, the web server is holding the file open: reload (not restart) should re-read it, and if it does not, do restart.

 Step 6: Add proactive monitoring so this never silently breaks again